Frequently Asked Questions

 If you answered “yes” to all of those questions, then we invite you to take the next step by attending an information session.

-What makes a good home for a foster child?
+What makes a good home for a foster youth?

-Some of the qualities of a good home environment for a foster child include nurturing, compassion, love, patience, structure, rules, appropriate discipline, perseverance, kindness, and acceptance.
+Some of the qualities of a good home environment for a youth in foster care include nurturing, compassion, love, patience, structure, rules, appropriate discipline, perseverance, kindness, and acceptance.
 The training and support you receive throughout your lifetime as a foster parent with HopeTree helps you to achieve and sustain this type of home environment.

 What service and support would I receive as a foster parent with HopeTree?

-We provide all foster parents with intensive training and support to ensure that you can be the best possible parent for the child placed in your care.
+We provide all foster parents with intensive training and support to ensure that you can be the best possible parent for the youth placed in your care.
 HopeTree Foster Care provides all foster parents with supportive case management services, monthly training and support group sessions, 24-hour emergency support and crisis intervention, respite care, and tax-free financial compensation.
-Our program focuses on working with children who have experienced trauma with the goal of helping them build resilience to face life’s challenges.
-We aim to build relationships with children, birth families, and foster families to provide the support everyone needs to succeed.
+Our program focuses on working with youth who have experienced trauma with the goal of helping them build resilience to face life’s challenges.
+We aim to build relationships with youth, birth families, and foster families to provide the support everyone needs to succeed.

 What areas in Virginia does HopeTree Foster Care serve?